Siversk

 During the Russo-Ukrainian War, it has been a site of repeated fighting, accelerating the economic and demographic downturn the city has suffered since the 1990s.
-The fighting for the city during the 2022 battle of Donbas of the Russian invasion of Ukraine destroyed much of the city, and only about 1,000 people remain in the city as of July 2023.
+The fighting for the city during the 2022 battle of Donbas of the Russo-Ukrainian war destroyed much of the city, and only about 1,000 people remain in the city as of July 2023.
+It has been under Russian occupation since December 2025.

-It is the administrative center of Siversk urban hromada, one of the hromadas of Ukraine.

 Geography

 Siversk is located in the historical, cultural, and economic Donbas region of eastern Ukraine.
 It is located 36 km northeast of Bakhmut.
-Siversk lies at the bottom of a lowland, in a river valley, surrounded on all sides by smaller settlements.
+The city lies at the bottom of a lowland, in a river valley, surrounded on all sides by smaller settlements.

 History

 Preceding settlements

 Archeologists have discovered human settlements on the territory of modern Siversk dating back to the Stone Age.
 At different times throughout history, the area has been inhabited by Sarmatians, Goths, Huns, Avars, Alans, Bulgarians, Slavs, Khazars and Cumans.
 The land was conquered by the Mongol Empire during the Mongol invasion of Kievan Rus' in the mid-13th century.

 In the 16th century, the land on the banks of the Siversky Donets river was colonized by the Zaporizhzhian Cossacks.
 They made several small settlements, including one named Shokovy Yar.
 Shovkovy Yar would go on to evolve into the villages of Chornohorivka and Stary Mlyn.
 After the liquidation of the Zaporozhian Sich in the late 18th century, Catherine the Great began a program by which large numbers of Eastern Orthodox residents of the Ottoman Empire and the Austrian Empire were resettled in the Donbas region.
 This colony was known as Slavo-Serbia.
 Stary Mlyn became the property of nobleman Rajko Preradović, and the settlement was named Radivonivka after him.
 This name later evolved into another name, Rodionivka.

 On the bank of the Kamianka river, a tributary of the Bakhmutka, a village named Kamianske was founded, named after the river.
 In 1881, an agricultural school was opened in Kamianske.
 Volodymyr Sosiura would study at this school.
 In 1910, the Yama railway station was built.